ziggydale45/IDD-Fa19-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**
+One of the functions of state is defining order, and the order of actions is important.
+There's no reason to clear the EEPROM if you haven't written anything to it and there's no reason to read the EEPROM if you haven't written anything to it.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**
+States aren't continous, they are only triggered when the main file calls them.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**
+1024 bytes

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**